 The most drastic measure is removing the tree, but if your house has a bird-lover like my house that definitely won’t be an option.

-The next option is heavily pruning your Golden Penda before flowering season, but again the bird-lovers won’t like option because more flowers means more birds!
+The next option is heavily pruning your Golden Penda before the flowering season, but again the bird-lovers won’t like option because more flowers means more birds!

 The best option to keep both your Golden Penda and your Sir Walter lawn happy is to keep them both well fed.
 Regular fertilising of your Sir Walter lawn will better equip it to deal with the Golden Penda.
 Also, more nitrogen for the Golden Penda will make it less likely to attack your Sir Walter lawn.